Thanksgiving Activities for Kids!

 Try to come up with enough ideas to do something once a month or so.
 Then, grab a calendar and work with your children to schedule a way of giving each month.
 It’s best to schedule high-exposure opportunities, such as visiting a nursing home or sending a care package to a soldier, for non-holiday months.
 That’s because so many people contribute during holidays while other times of the year are neglected.

-One other idea is for you to make homemade cards for your elderly relatives that could live in another state.
+One other idea is for you to make homemade cards for your elderly relatives that live out of your state.
 Getting homemade cards in the mail is a huge blessing for an elderly relative, especially if they have lost a spouse and are now living alone.

 By your next Thanksgiving, you can delight in remembering the ways your family gave to others, being Christ to them!